LaisRast/cmdpb/README.md

 Examples of use:
 ```
-cmdpd                         # post from what you write
+cmdpb                         # post from what you write
-cmdpd file                    # post from file
+cmdpb file                    # post from file
-echo hello world | cmdpd      # post from stdin
+echo hello world | cmdpb      # post from stdin
-cmdpd -a                      # show all pastes
+cmdpb -a                      # show all pastes
-cmdpd -s ID                   # show paste with id=ID
+cmdpb -s ID                   # show paste with id=ID
-cmdpd -d ID                   # delete paste with id=ID
+cmdpb -d ID                   # delete paste with id=ID
-cmdpd -u ID                   # update paste with id=ID
+cmdpb -u ID                   # update paste with id=ID
 ```

 ## Security